Tag: life

 “Hey, man, ever been shot?”
 A voice out of the darkness questioned.

 “Holy fuck!”
-Zongo exploded and shoved me aside.
+Zongo shoved me aside.
 “It’s Charlie Fucking Perigo!
 Who shot you, you fucking maniac?”

 “Charlie did,” Perigo said.
-“Zongo, you son-of-a-bitch.
-What are you and your buddy trying to do, give me the heebie jeebies?
+“Fred Williams, you son-of-a-bitch.
+What are you and your buddy trying to do, give me the heebie-jeebies?
 You know I have a delicate constitution.”

 “The only thing delicate about you, Chuck, are them fancy panties you wear under those baggies.”